 A Chinese man from Shanghai set out to open Budapest’s best sushi restaurant.
 To that end, he recruited Yoshihito Hiro, an experienced Japanese sushi chef to oversee the entire operation. .

-The farther from downtown, the better - this is the rule of thumb in Budapest when it comes to finding good Chinese restaurants.
-When Taiwan Restaurant opened in 1991 it was one of the first places in the city that served authentic Chinese flavors.
-Taiwan has remained among the best Chinese restaurants in Budapest in its third decade of existence, so don't be discouraged by the odd location, this destination restaurant is worth leaving the city center for and it's easy to get to by subway (take the M3 train to Nagyvárad tér). .
+The farther from downtown, the better the food - this is the rule of thumb in Budapest when it comes to finding good Chinese restaurants.
+When Taiwan Restaurant opened in 1991, it was one of the first places to serve authentic Chinese flavors.
+Nearly three decades later Taiwan is still among the best Chinese restaurants in Budapest, so don't be discouraged by the odd location of this destination restaurant.
+It's worth leaving the city center for, and it's easy to get to by subway (take the M3 train to Nagyvárad tér).

 Wichmann is a must-see.
 This dimly-lit, grungy bar has been around since way before Kazinczy Street, the epicenter of the party district in the former Jewish Quarter, became popular.
 Wichmann feels like a time travel back to communist times, partly because the original interior from the opening in 1987 is still in place.
 Many of the regulars have been coming here for decades.

-Börze is a sleek downtown bistro that serves uncomplicated traditional Hungarian food from early morning until midnight, seven days a week.
+Börze is a sleek downtown restaurant that serves uncomplicated traditional Hungarian food from early morning until midnight, seven days a week.
 Its name pays homage to the enormous 1907 building across the street that used to be the Budapest Stock and Commodity Exchange.
-With red banquettes and a spacious interior designed to the minute detail, Börze looks similar to a Keith McNally restaurant. .
+With red banquettes and a chic interior designed to the minute detail, Börze recalls a Keith McNally restaurant. .

 Breakfast places in Budapest are still far and few between, and the ones that do exist are mostly located in downtown and cater to tourists.
 This isn't the case with Café Panini, a stylish neighborhood breakfast restaurant inside the secluded world of the hip Újlipótváros.
 There isn’t anything profoundly unique about Café Panini’s croque madams, frankfurters, or ham and eggs, but they’re tasty, reasonably priced, and they exist!
 Breakfast and brunch is served all day on weekends and until noon on weekdays, with a range of Hungarian beer and wine selections to help lift the mood.
 The crowd is easy-going, and mostly a cross section of the neighborhood.